MikeRogers0/WP-HTML5-Category-Selector/readme.md

 ###How do I get all my categories back?

-Either empty the field labeled "filter".
+Clear the field labeled "filter".

 ##Changelog

+###1.3.0
+* Switched over to a CSS query based filtering solution, this should make things more efficient.

 ###1.2.0
 * Made filter box a search type, so removed the filter button.